o11y-weekly/o11y-weekly.github.io/2023-10-XX_What_is_not_an_observability_solution/What_is_not_an_o11y_solution.md

 ## Well known traps

 ### All you need is logs
-Old and legacy application uses logs only without any metrics.
+Old and legacy applications use logs only without any metrics.

-Teams building dashboards tend to compute metrics over logs which highly impact the backend.
+Teams building dashboards tend to visualize metrics over logs which highly impact the backend.

 The more the panel are added, the more the backend will suffer.